mattrude/random-image-block/readme.txt

 = Wanted Features =

-* Allow random image to link to the post page and not the attachmented image.
 * Allow to run the whole thing via a function and/or shortcode.
 * Add 'Advanced Options'